zxlml/zxlml.github.io/cn_page.md

 - From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning.
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.
 - Robust Hardware Trojan Detection at RTL through Adversarial Attack and Defense
-- Robust Hardware Trojan Detection Framework against Adversarial Label Flipping Attack.
+- A Pseudo-Supervised Learning Approach with Imbalance-Aware Robust Loss
 - 基于YOLOv11-FS模型的柑橘花粉活力率检测.

   **+_+**  More ongoing works on LLM benchmark and novel algorithm design are coming soon!